-^{2.} Restrictions do not apply to aircraft operations supporting the launch mission.
+^{4.} Restrictions do not apply to aircraft operations supporting the space mission.

-- (2) No nonparticipating operations are permitted in the AHA. - (3) No operational conditions for all flights in the region corresponding to risk contours of less than 1×10^{-7} (i.e., outside the 1×10^{-7} contour). - (4) To fly in the region between the 1×10^{-6} and the 1×10^{-7} risk contours, the following conditions apply: - (a) For missions with a horizontal component, one of the following conditions must apply: - Contingency response procedures to a potential debris event need to be in place. - Flight routes must have an angular difference relative to the launch vehicle path of at least 30 degrees (hovering and circling are not permitted). - A maximum exposure time equivalent in risk limit to an angular restriction of 30 degrees. - (b) For missions with no horizontal component (i.e., a component of the launch that is not perpendicular to the surface of the earth), an additional area (risk buffer) to the AHA needs to be added to ensure the 1×10^{-7} individual risk limit. - (c) Collectively no more than 6,412 exposed operations in a rolling 12-month period are permitted.3 - b.
-An exposed operation, for the purpose of collective risk, is any flight that passes inside the 1×10^{-8} risk contour from launch time until the space vehicle is declared to have entered in orbit, typically less than 10 minutes, and, if applicable, any fly-back is complete (i.e., the reusable portion of the vehicle has landed).
-See the SLA and LOA referenced in paragraph 6, Applicable Policy and Related Documents, for roles and responsibilities. - c.
+• A maximum exposure time equivalent in risk limit to an angular restriction of 30 degrees.

+- (b) For missions with no horizontal component, an additional area (risk buffer) to the AHA needs to be added to ensure the 1×10^{-7} individual risk limit. - (5) Collectively no more than 6,412 exposed operations in a rolling 12-month period are permitted.5 - b.
+An exposed operation, for the purpose of collective risk, is any flight that passes inside the 1×10^{-8} risk contour from launch time until the time identified as nominal hazard area time in the appropriate risk assessment worksheet and, if applicable, any fly-back is complete (i.e., the reusable portion of the vehicle has landed).
+See the Service Level Agreement (SLA) and Letters of Agreement (LOAs) referenced in Paragraph 3-3, Related Publications, for roles and responsibilities. - c.
 Failure to implement these specific parameters and conditions as part of the adoption of ALR may result in risk that is not acceptable as specified by ALR.
 Therefore, these parameters and conditions cannot be applied piecemeal.
 They all must be applied or ALR cannot be used.
-In addition, note that ALR's parameters and conditions are not the same as the safety risk mitigations/controls or safety requirements identified, developed, and approved through SRM.
+In addition, note that ALR's parameters and conditions are not the same as the safety risk controls or safety requirements identified, developed, and approved through SRM.
 ALR's parameters and conditions have to be met in order to apply ALR.
-When SRM is conducted, it is likely that additional safety risk mitigations/controls or safety requirements will be identified and approved by the appropriate management official.
-Any safety risk mitigations/controls or safety requirements identified, developed, and approved through SRM do not supplant, nor can they conflict with, ALR's parameters and conditions.
+When SRM is conducted, additional safety risk controls or safety requirements may be identified and approved by the appropriate management official.
+Any safety risk controls or safety requirements identified, developed, and approved through SRM do not supplant, nor can they conflict with, ALR's parameters and conditions.